 The other problem is that your loved ones could struggle to actually get their hands on the money itself.
 Without naming a contingency, the company is going to have to determine who the money should go to, depending on your family situation, this could cause a lot of problems and delays.

 A contingent beneficiary is a safety feature and a control device.
 It is the most practical way to control the future distribution of wealth.
-Not having a contingent beneficiary named on your policy is one of the worst things that you can do for your life insurance policy.
 It’s a simple thing today, but not something that should be decided on lightly.
 You should spend a lot of time determining who your beneficiary should be.